rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 The name resolution in Rust is a two-phase process.
 In the first phase, which runs during macro expansion, we build a tree of modules and resolve imports.
-Macro expansion and name resolution communicate with each other via the `Resolver` trait, defined in `librustc_ast`.
+Macro expansion and name resolution communicate with each other via the [`Resolver`] trait.

 The input to the second phase is the syntax tree, produced by parsing input files and expanding macros.
 This phase produces links from all the names in the